The K\"ahler-Ricci soliton on bounded pseudoconvex domains: Two K ahler metrics on strictly pseudoconvex domains

 where $\{\varphi_j\}^\infty_{j=1}$ is an orthonormal basis of $A^2(\Omega)$ with respect to the $L^2$ inner product.
-Since the Bergman kernel is positive and independent of the choice of any orthonormal basis \cite{krantz2001function} on bounded domains, we then can define an invariant metric on $\Omega$ called the Bergman metric by
+Since the Bergman kernel is positive and independent of the choice of any orthonormal basis \cite{krantz2001function} on bounded domains, we can define an invariant metric on $\Omega$ called the Bergman metric by

-The Bergman metric is a complete real analytic K\"ahler metric, with the real analyticity derived from the Bergman kernel.
-On strictly pseudoconvex domains with $C^\infty$-boundary, the sectional curvature of the Bergman metric is asymptotic to a negative constant, and, the Bergman metric has $C^\infty$-bounded geometry \cite{greene2011geometry}.
-Because of the boundary behavior of the Ricci curvature of $g_B$ \cite[Corollary 2]{krantz1996bergman}, there always exists a compact subset $K \subset \subset \Omega$ such that $\operatorname{Ric}(g_B)$ is bounded and strictly negative outside $K$.
+The Bergman metric is a complete, real analytic K\"ahler metric, with its real analyticity inherited from the Bergman kernel.
+On strictly pseudoconvex domains with $C^\infty$ boundary, the sectional curvature of the Bergman metric is asymptotic to a negative constant, and the metric has $C^\infty$-bounded geometry \cite{greene2011geometry}.
+Moreover, due to the boundary behavior of the Ricci curvature of $g_B$ \cite[Corollary 2]{krantz1996bergman}, there exists a compact subset $K\subset\subset \Omega$ such that $\operatorname{Ric}(g_B)$ is bounded and strictly negative outside $K$.

-Let $G:=\det\left(g_{i\bar{j}}\right)$ denote the determinant of the Bergman metric.
+Let $G:=\det\left(g_{B}\right)$ denote the determinant of the Bergman metric.
 The Bergman invariant function $B(z) := G(z)/K(z)$, introduced by Bergman in \cite{bergman1951kernel}, is invariant under any biholomorphic map between two domains.
-A significant result regarding the Bergman invariant function, established by Diederich in \cite{diederich1970randverhalten}, states that as we approach the boundary of strictly pseudoconvex domains, $B$ tends to $(n+1)^n \pi^n / n!$.
-It was proved in \cite{fu1997strictly} that if $B(z)$ is constant in $\Omega$ then the Bergman metric is K\"ahler-Einstein.
+A notable result by Diederich \cite{diederich1970randverhalten} asserts that as one approaches the boundary of a strictly pseudoconvex domain, $B(z)$ tends to $(n+1)^n\pi^n/n!$.
+Furthermore, it was shown in \cite{fu1997strictly} that if $B(z)$ is constant throughout $\Omega$, then the Bergman metric is K\"ahler-Einstein. \begin{lemma} Let $\Omega$ be a bounded strictly pseudoconvex domain with $C^\infty$-boundary.
+Then the Bergman metric is a K\"ahler-Ricci soliton if and only if there exists $f \in C^\infty(\Omega)$ unique up to the addition of a pluriharmonic function such that $B=e^f$ on $\Omega$. \end{lemma} \begin{proof} The ``if'' part is straightforward.
+Assuming $B = e^f$ and applying $\sqrt{-1}\partial\bar{\partial}\log$ to both sides immediately yields the soliton equation.

-\begin{proposition} Let $\Omega \subset \mathbb{C}^n$ be a bounded strictly pseudoconvex domain with $C^\infty$-boundary.
-Assume that the Bergman invariant function satisfies $B(z)=e^{f(z)}$ for some $f \in C^\infty(\Omega)$ such that $\nabla f$ is a real holomorphic vector field, then the Bergman metric is a gradient K\"ahler-Ricci soliton. \end{proposition}
+We now prove the ``only if'' part.
+Let $\omega_B$ be the K\"ahler form for the Bergman metric.
+Assume there is a real holomorphic vector field, such that